 Bachelor of Arts | College of Arts and Science

-Strategic communication is the study of how organizations and individuals use communication to negotiate their role in society.
-Public relations is a central ingredient of strategic communication and involves the study of how organizations use responsible behavior and two-way communication to influence opinions and behavior of key publics (e.g., employees, consumers, government, community, media) as well as to respond and adapt to the concerns of these publics.
+Strategic Communication is the study of how individuals and organizations use communication and media to negotiate their role in highly mediated societies.
+Public relations is a central aspect of strategic communication and involves the study of how organizations influence opinions and the behavior of key publics (e.g., employees, consumers, government, community, media) and how they try to respond and adapt to the concerns of these publics.
 The curriculum emphasizes an ethical approach to public relations and analyzes the impacts strategic communication practices have on societies.

 Our majors have held public relations internships with local, regional, and national public relations and/or advertising agencies, political offices, and a wide variety of business, non-profit, and social issues groups across the nation.
 Students acquire ample materials for a professional portfolio that allows them to showcase their strong liberal arts and theoretical background within applied experiences, demonstrating broad based skills and capabilities to employers.

 There are no admission requirements.
 However, students must complete a second major outside the Department of Media, Journalism and Film.